 A good way to think about is, to misquote John F. Kennedy: ask not what your employer can do for you; ask what you can do for your employer.
 Don’t waste time telling your potential employers how great the job would be for you; instead, show them how you can contribute to the organisation.

 According to research quoted in The Guardian, employers spend less than 30 seconds – and potentially only as little as 6.25 seconds – looking at your CV before deciding whether or not to invite you for an interview.
 So you really need to make it easy for them to make it a yes.

-So it’s essential that your CV is:
+With that in mind, make sure your CV is:

 Look at what other people write

-- Instead, stick to common fonts like Arial or Times New Roman (no smaller than point size 11).
+Stick to common fonts like Arial or Times New Roman (no smaller than point size 11).

-- Bold type can be effective if used sparingly on sub-headings, but avoid italics and leave plenty of white space between sections, as it’s easier on the eye.
+Bold type can be effective if used sparingly on sub-headings, but avoid italics and leave plenty of white space between sections as it’s easier on the eye.

 Keep your CV brief